 In fact having an Antelope Canyon wedding, of any size, is not something that’s possible anymore.
 But!
 Antelope Canyon is just one of *many* slot canyons in the Page area.
 In fact the photos in this very post *aren’t* in Antelope Canyon. (le gasp!)
 All of the slot canyons are on Navajo land so you are required to get a private tour (and photography permit).
 These private tours are a bit pricey (around $600 a pop) but it’s so so so worth it.
 You get more time and the canyon *all to yourself*.

 If figuring all this out feels overwhelming- don’t worry.
 I gotchu.
 That’s what I’m here for.
 I’ll help you out every step of the way when it comes to picking a canyon, a tour company, and securing any permits.
 Things have been confusing lately because, for the duration of COVID, Navajo land has been closed to outside visitors- and this is where many of the very iconic sandstone slot canyons are.
-However!
-It has just been announced that as of July 12th tourists are again allowed back in these areas (at a reduced capacity).
+And while many of these slot canyons are open, they are still requiring masks (even for private tours).
+Which isn’t super ideal for elopement photos!

 It’s embarrassing to admit it’s taken me so long as it did to see this natural wonder, but I only first got to see I got the chance to explore my first slot canyon this past February in Page, AZ.
 It was cold that day, uncommonly cold, even for February in the desert.
 Storm clouds heavy with snow flirted with the horizon and snow flurries hung in the air as we departed our shuttle, but the clouds never really making good on the promise of a true snowfall.
 The sun peeked out by our journey’s end but as we set out on the winding canyon path, snow flurries were stuck in our hair.
 The adventure started on a flat expanse of desert with mountains in the distance.
 We wound our way through the pale orange path, led by a guide, to the slot canyon entrance.
 And holy cow.